react-dnd/react-dnd/packages/util-asap/README.md

 [![Build Status](https://travis-ci.org/kriskowal/asap.png?branch=master)](https://travis-ci.org/kriskowal/asap)

-Promise and asynchronous observer libraries, as well as hand-rolled callback programs and libraries, often need a mechanism to postpone the execution of a callback until the next available event.
+Promise and asynchronous observer libraries, as well as hand-rolled callback programs and libraries, often need a mechanism to postpone the running of a callback until the next available event.
 (See [Designing API’s for Asynchrony][zalgo].)
-The `asap` function executes a task **as soon as possible** but not before it returns, waiting only for the completion of the current event and previously scheduled tasks.
+The `asap` function runs a task **as soon as possible** but not before it returns, waiting only for the completion of the current event and previously scheduled tasks.